bytes1/metamask_push/README.md

 └───────────────────────── second (0 - 59, optional)
 ```

 in our push notfication snap it will check for new notification in every minutues. cronjob will send an RPC request to invoke `check` method to fetch the request from the sever using `push API`.
+For more details of `CRONJOB` vist this [website](https://crontab.guru/every-2-minutes)

 **`snap_manageState`**